gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Dockety turned to shine its flashlight on a rust-streaked sign fastened opposite the door that read,
 "Emergency Defenses Control Station".
-A broken screen stood on a pedestal beneath it.
+A black glass panel and a metal keyhole were set into the wall beside the sign.
-Next to the sign and the screen was another door, this one closed tight, and a pair of square glass panels that looked like they were made of the same material as the recharging pillars near Rusty Bridge.
+Next to them was another door, closed tight, and a pair of sturdy levers, one up and one down.

 "See?"
 Maddy said much more bravely than she felt.
 "No spiders."